Melonchanism/YabaiIndicator/README.md

 ## Comparison to similar applications

- [YabaiInidicator (Original)](https://github.com/xiamaz/YabaiIndicator) Requires SIP to be disabled to switch spaces, but also does it with no animation.
+ [YabaiInidicator (Original)](https://github.com/xiamaz/YabaiIndicator) Requires SIP to be disabled to switch spaces.
 A little bit outdated.
 Design difference.
 Supports slightly older os versions.

  [SpaceId](https://github.com/dshnkao/SpaceId) has some additonal configurability for presentation and also allows showing all active spaces on all displays.
 Switching between spaces is not implemented.
 As of 12/2021 it does not utilize Acessibility API for catching MissionControl invocation.
 It does not have a dependency on Yabai.